BlackTHUNDER: Shedding light on a dormant and extreme little red dot at z=8.50: Lyman alpha correlations

 \section{Lyman alpha correlations}

-\lya emission in galaxies appears to follow a few well-determined trends, where the \lya equivalent width escapes with the \lya escape fraction (e.g., \citealt{begl24,goov24}), and with $M_{\rm UV}$ (e.g., \citealt{jone24,jone25a}).
+\lya emission in galaxies appears to follow a few well-determined trends, where the \lya equivalent width correlates with the \lya escape fraction (e.g., \citealt{begl24,goov24}), and with $M_{\rm UV}$ (e.g., \citealt{jone24,jone25a}).
 However, much of this work has been done at lower redshift ($z<8$).
 While LAEs have been discovered well into the epoch of reionization ($z>10$; e.g., \citealt{wits25}), the high redshift and LRD nature of \UC make it an interesting source to examine in light of these correlations.

 In Figure \ref{lyafig}, we show the placement of \UC on two \lya correlations, and compare it to a set of $z>7$ LAEs from literature.
 This shows that it falls within the scatter of other similar LAEs, which may be interpreted as evidence as similar avenues of \lya visibility.
+The Spearman correlation of both distributions are positive with very low p-values, indicating strong positive correlations.

 \bsp